tiyd-fee-2016-02/lessons/week-2/js-objects-101.md

 { a: 3, b: 4, c: 5 }
 ```
 ---
-## objects: update an existing record
+## Objects: update an existing record

 The same `obj.c = 5` syntax works even if a key already
 exists: